 The R-value of the cooling duct insulation.
+There is no default for this keyword.
+This keyword is not referenced for any compliance calculations, however the user input is printed in the compliance forms for the project.
 If this value is not input by the user, then its value must be filled in by hand in Form MECH-2 of the compliance documentation.

-C-DUCT-TAPE-OK (0, integer flag, -)
+C-DUCT-TAPE-OK

 Flag indicating if pressure sensitive "duct" tape is acceptable on the systems supply air ducts.
+This is an integer flag keyword with no default.
+This keyword is not referenced for any compliance calculations, however the user input is printed in the compliance forms for the project.
 Refer to Section 124 of the Standards for complete requirements for using pressure sensitive tape to seal ducts and plenums.

-C-PIPE-TYPE (none, integer symbol, optional)
+C-PIPE-TYPE

 Integer representing the type of piping for the system.
+This is an integer symbol keyword with no default.
+This keyword is not referenced for any compliance calculations, however the user input is printed in the compliance forms for the project.
 Valid inputs are given in the following table:

 Value Type of Piping

 0 "- other cooling fluid -"

 1 "Chilled Water"

 2 "Refrigerant Return"

 3 "Glycol"

 4 "Brine"

 10 "- other heating fluid -"

 11 "Hot Water"

 12 "Steam Supply"

 13 "Steam Condensate Return"

-•